Access for All: Open Door Connections

 Fun for everyone

-The museum's Open Door Connections (ODC) program supports innovative hands-on learning and meaningful play experiences for all.
-We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museums.
+The Museum's Open Door Connections (ODC) programs support innovative hands-on learning and meaningful play experiences for all.
+We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museum.

 Partnering to grow access opportunities

-Through Open Door Connections, we work to broaden the depth and reach of museum offerings by working directly with partner organizations so we can better identify families and schools with need and engage them in all that the museum has to offer.
-We work with organizations including SMOC Head Start Hudson, SMOC Head Start Marlborough, Massachusetts Department of Transitional Assistance, Massachusetts Adoption Resource Exchange (MARE), Parent Child Home Program, Horizons for Homeless Children and Minute Man Arc Social Services, Inc. of Concord.
-Our objective is for all members of the community to feel a part of the Museums.
+Through Open Door Connections, we work to broaden the depth and reach of Museum offerings by working directly with partner organizations so we can better identify families and schools with need and engage them in all that Discovery Museum has to offer.
+We work with organizations including Spanish American Center (SAC), First Teacher, First Connections, The Commission of Status of Grandparents Raising Grandchildren, Acton Housing Authority, SMOC Head Start Hudson, SMOC Head Start Marlborough, Massachusetts Department of Transitional Assistance, Massachusetts Adoption Resource Exchange (MARE), and more.
+Our objective is for all members of the community to feel a part of the Museum community.

 How are we doing?

-ODC events include the Especially for Me program series, which offers free evenings at the museum for families with children on the autism spectrum in conjunction with the Autism Alliance of MetroWest; free mornings and evenings for families of children who are deaf or experience hearing loss, offered in conjunction with the Deaf and Hard of Hearing program of Children's Hospital Boston; and free evenings for families with children with vision loss, offered with the support of Perkins School for the Blind.
+ODC events include the Especially for Me program series, which offers free evenings at the Museum for families with children on the autism spectrum in conjunction with the Autism Alliance of MetroWest; free mornings and evenings for families of children who are deaf or experience hearing loss, offered in conjunction with the Deaf and Hard of Hearing program of Children's Hospital Boston; free evenings for families with children with vision loss, offered with the support of Perkins School for the Blind, and All-Access events for any family that would benefit.

-ODC is also affiliated with Acre Family Child Care in Lowell, MA, offering free educational activities for the family child care children, professional development workshops for the family child care providers, and an annual family night at The Discovery Museums.
+ODC is also affiliated with Acre Family Child Care in Lowell, MA, and has provided free educational activities for the family child care children, professional development workshops for the family child care providers, and free family nights at the Museum.

-We also work closely with schools to ensure that financial constraints are not a barrier for learning hands-on math and science.
-Every year we provide free and discounted programs to schools in need, including Field Trips to the museums and Traveling Science Workshops in PreK-8th grade classrooms.
+We work closely with schools to ensure that financial constraints are not a barrier for learning hands-on math and science.
+Every year we provide free and discounted programs to schools in need, including Field Trips to the Museum and Traveling Science Workshops in PreK through 8th grade classrooms.

-If you are with an organization that would like to work with us around Open Door Connections, please email Alli Leake or call 978-264-4200 ext.
-128. We would love to hear from you.
+If you are with an organization that would like to work with us around Open Door Connections, please email Shilpa Kulkarni, Director of Community Partnerships, or call her 978-264-4200 ext.
+116. We would love to hear from you.